michaelpoi/thesis/README.md

 2. User Management

-3. Scenario Execution - admins can also act as normal users add connect to scenarios (used vehicle ID should be entered)
+3. Scenario Execution - Admins can also join scenarios like normal users (you’ll be prompted for the used vehicle ID).

 4. Scenario data Extraction - if scenario is finished admins can download [Execution Logs](#execution-logs).

-## Map Creation
+### Map Creation

 Admins can create custom maps under: